 How much does it cost to fix a scratched bumper?

-Scratched bumper repair typically costs $150 to $600 depending on the depth and size of the scratch.
-Light surface scratches and scuffs are on the lower end at $150 to $300.
-Deeper scratches that cover a larger area or require full bumper blending run $300 to $600.
+Scratched bumper repair cost depends on the depth and size of the scratch.
+Light surface scratches and scuffs are the most affordable.
+Deeper scratches that cover a larger area or require full bumper blending cost more.
 At AutoBlast, we color-match your bumper precisely so the repair is seamless.
+Call (856) 546-8880 for a free estimate.

 Is it cheaper to repair or replace a bumper?

-Repair is almost always cheaper.
-A typical bumper repair runs $150 to $1,000 depending on the damage, while a full replacement costs $500 to $2,000+.
+Repair is almost always cheaper than replacement.
 We recommend repair when the damage is limited to scratches, dents, or a single short crack, and replacement when the bumper is severely cracked, crushed, or structurally compromised.

 Can a cracked plastic bumper be fixed?